voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

     <br>**input**: cities and distances between them, ants speed, the number of iterations, ACO parameters (such as evaporation, Q, alpha, etc)
     <br>**output**: the locations of ants at every moment, pheromone levels and the best route after each iteration
     <br>**implementation**: C++ has a high performance anf low-memory control, so its the best option for implementing complex algorithms such as ACO, however python has many scientific libraries (e.g., NumPy, SciPy) that provide efficient array operations; so this is still open for discussion
+2. **Simulated Annealing Implemenation**.
+Implement the Simulated Annealing algorithm to solve the Traveling Salesman Problem
+    <br>**input**: cities and distances between them, ants speed, the number of iterations, SA parameters (initial temperature, Markov chains, alpha)
+    <br>**output**: the best route, temperature, acceptance probability after each iteration
+    <br>**implementation**: C++ has a high performance anf low-memory control, so its the best option for implementing complex algorithms such as ACO, however python has many scientific libraries (e.g., NumPy, SciPy) that provide efficient array operations; so this is still open for discussion
-2. **Exact Algorithm Implementation**.
+3. **Exact Algorithm Implementation**.
 Implement an exact algorithm (Dynamic Programming) to find the optimal solution for smaller TSP instances (for comparison purposes).
    <br>**input**: cities and distances between them
    <br>**output**: the best route
    <br>**implementation**: C++ will provide the highest performance
-3. **Visualization Creation**.
-Create an interactive visualization to show the ACO algorithm's progress and results
+4. **Visualization Creation**.
+Create an interactive visualization to show the algorithms' progresses and results
     <br>**input**: user's actions
-    <br>**ouput**: interactive visualisation of ACO
+    <br>**ouput**: interactive visualisation
     <br>**implementation**: JavaScript, HTML, CSS
-4. **Integration of Algorithm and Visualization**.Link the ACO algorithm and the visualization together.
+5. **Integration of Algorithm and Visualization**.
+Link the algorithms and the visualization together.
     <br>**implementation**: JavaScript is a sensible option since the visualisation will be created in JS, but I will also consider a python framework Flask if ACO will be implemented in python
 ![figure 4](https://github.com/RGS-Newcastle/git-fundamentals-playground-voliaanyk/blob/4031fdda0ca044fc88453df92a3f99c0de58b62b/figure%204.png)